What can I do with a physics degree?

 - data analysis using a range of appropriate statistical methods and packages

 - report writing

-Obvious careers for physicists that want to start now include working for research companies like DSTL or consultancies like Atkins.
-These employers generally use on the job training and take on many graduates each year.
+Obvious careers for physicists that want to start working now include graduate schemes with research companies like DSTL or consultancies like Atkins.
+These employers generally use on the job training and recruit graduates on an annual basis.